-The superintendent shall present to the PPC a school calendar which the board has adopted as a proposal.
+The superintendent shall present to the personnel policies committee (PPC) a school calendar which the board has adopted as a proposal.
 The Superintendent, in developing the calendar, shall accept and consider recommendations from any staff member or group wishing to make calendar proposals.
 The PPC shall have the time prescribed by law and/or policy in which to make any suggested changes before the board may vote to adopt the calendar.

-The District shall not establish a school calendar that interferes with any ACTAAP scheduled testing that might jeopardize or limit the valid testing and comparison of student learning gains.
+The District shall not establish a school calendar that interferes with any scheduled statewide assessment that might jeopardize or limit the valid assessment and comparison of student learning gains.

-The Maynard School District shall operate by the following calendar:
+The Maynard School District shall operate by the following calendar.